realmaster42/EverybodyEditsProtocol/README.md

 > The type of the sign.

 `[5] UInt` Player Id
-> The identifier of the player which placed this block.
+> The id of the player which placed this block.

 ___